zerafachris/hassio-addons/README.md

 - [Fleet](fleet/) : Fleet provides an online web interface which displays a set of maintained images from one or more owned repositories.

+- [freqtrade](freqtrade/) : Freqtrade is a free and open source crypto trading bot written in Python.
+It is designed to support all major exchanges and be controlled via Telegram.
+It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.

 - [Limnoria](limnoria/) : Limnoria is a robust, full-featured, and user/programmer-friendly Python IRC bot, with many existing plugins.
 Successor of the well-known Supybot.

 - [mStream](mstream/) : mStream is a personal music streaming server.
 You can use mStream to stream your music from your home computer to any device, anywhere.
 There are mobile apps available for both Android and iPhone.